Saimz-Mo/JV-WK1-IP/README.md

 ## About This Project

 Caesar Cipher is a Java command line App which uses alphates,characters and keys for encryption and decreyption to tests various funtions using diffrent methods.

+## Behaviour
+# Our application should:
+- Encrypt messages typed in by the user.
+- Decrypt messages typed in by the user.

 ## Setup Instructions